-On December 29, 2022, President Joe Biden signed into law SECURE 2.0, a landmark retirement package.
+On December 29, 2022, President Joe Biden signed into law a landmark retirement package.
 The SECURE 2.0 Act includes many new provisions that become effective over various dates through 2026.
 Some of the most notable provisions include:

 - Required Minimum Distributions (RMDs): Under current law, RMDs must begin at age 72.
 Under SECURE 2.0, this is increased to 73 beginning in 2023.